Frequently Asked Questions

 14. What are the parental requirements of your co-op?

-A parent-run cooperative depends on the efforts and energy of our membership.
+A parent-owned cooperative depends on the efforts and energy of our membership.
 Please read more about our parental and/or guardian requirements here.

-15. May I bring other children on my parent helper days?
+16. May I bring other children on my co-op days?

 No. Siblings and other children are not permitted to come with you for a variety of important legal and educational reasons including classroom space; tuition; distraction to teacher, parent helper, and other students; age appropriateness of lessons and group; and insurance policies.
 This also applies to field trip days, unless it is an all-family field trip day.
 Please read more about our parental and/or guardian requirements here.

-In most cases, RFC is not a great fit for students with special needs.
-Our co-op is very small, with no extra resources beyond our classroom teachers; we are parent-run and have no access to tutors, learning specialists, school social workers, therapists, psychologists, or guidance counselors.
+In most cases, RFC is not a great fit for students with special needs who require accommodations.
+Our co-op is very small, with no extra resources beyond our classroom teachers; we are parent-run and do not have access to tutors, learning specialists, school social workers, therapists, psychologists, or guidance counselors.
 In addition, our classroom is supported by a rotating schedule of parent helpers who come from a variety of backgrounds and are not trained for special needs.

 As a private school, RFC follows the same legal protocol as all schools in Virginia (public or private).
-Vaccine records and/or exemption paperwork will be required for the 2018-2019 school year.
+Vaccine records and/or exemption paperwork are required.
 More information can be found here: http://law.lis.virginia.gov/vacode/22.1-271.2/